datasciencecampus/nlp-club/README.md

+# This is the NLP Group GitHub Repository.

+You will be able to find papers we have discussed, useful links and resources and a summary table of benefits and drawbacks there are to using some of these methodologies here.

 # Papers

 Prior to a paper presentation please add your paper in the `papers` folder, naming the PDF after its title ( <title.pdf> ) so we have a copy and make sure we do not present the same paper twice.

-Don't forget to check the [Wiki](https://github.com/datasciencecampus/nlp_club/wiki) for video and other references.
+Don't forget to check the [Wiki](https://github.com/datasciencecampus/nlp_club/wiki) for videos and references.

 # Past Papers